The person at the center of this case

 Remarks: Burchik speaks Russian and English.
 He has ties to Russia and France.

-Mikhail Leonidovich Burchik charged with conspiracy to defraud the United States in U.S. District Court for the District of Columbia
+Federal arrest warrant issued for Mikhail Leonidovich Burchik in the United States District Court for the District of Columbia

 For information leading to the resolution of this case